The best things to do in La Habana

 Another restaurant worth a visit is Ivan Chef Justo, where we went twice.
 It is in a beautiful and pleasant house also in Old Habana.
 When there, go to the second floor even if it is only to observe the atmosphere.

-We also went to Sant Cristóbal Paladar , a restaurant with Cuban-Creole food with a picturesque decoration.
+We also went to Sant Cristóbal Paladar, a restaurant with Cuban-Creole food and a picturesque decoration.
 You will get lost among so many objects, photos, and adornments.
 The restaurant is a little more expensive, but it was where each of us was given a Cuban cigar as a gift!

 To have a mojito, you have to go to Bodeguita del Medio, Ernest Hemingway’s favorite place when he lived on the island.
 It’s a classic.
 If you’d like to have a glamourous mojito, you can go to one of the terraces of the hotels that are on Paseo Martí.
 There you will find some five and four-star hotels that open their terraces to non-guests.
 In fact, there are several rum drinks, besides the classic mojito.
 Try them all!